GERM 1441. BEGINNING GERMAN I. 4 Hours. (TCCN = GERM 1411)

 Independent study in the preparation of a paper on a research topic; consultation with instructor on a regular basis.
 May be repeated for credit.
 Prerequisite: Permission.

-This internship course combines field-related experience in the business or service sector with an academic component.
-Students conceptualize a field project and work on-site.
+This course is a combination of field-related experience in the business or service sector with an academic component.
 Coursework may include journal writing in German, outside readings, and formal presentations.
-Must be taken concurrently with GERM 4334, GERM 4335, or a culture course as approved by department.
-Prerequisite: Permission.
+Prerequisite: Two GERM 3000 level courses and/or permission of the instructor.

 GERM 4394.
 HONORS THESIS / SENIOR PROJECT.
 3 Hours.